rails4sandeep/perf-test-report-excercise/README.md

  The generated JSON format report can be used as an input to make a visual html or pdf report with graphs that can showcase the metrics in a easy to read way.

  If more time was provided for the exercise, I would have
+ * More test coverage covering exceptions and error handling
  * Added a logger instead of simple console logs
  * Added a better organized JSON report
  * More formats of report
  * Better exception handling